 Tick Repellent Guide – What Repels Ticks On Humans And Pets

 The best protection against ticks and tick-borne diseases is to know what repels ticks on humans and how to use the best tick repellent.
-The more you know about ticks, how and where they live, and the diseases they can transmit, the more effectively you can protect your family and yourself.
-Tick-transmitted diseases can be very dangerous and may cause long-term suffering.
-Where and when ticks occur and the prevention of tick bites is important to know for every outdoor enthusiast, hobby gardener, and especially pet owner.
+The more you know about ticks, how and where they live and the diseases they can transmit, the more effectively you can protect your family and yourself.
+Tick-transmitted diseases can be very troublesome and may cause long-term suffering.
+The spread of ticks and the prevention of tick bites should be an important issue for any outdoor and garden lover and especially for pet owners.

-There are many repellents and remedies available but which tick repellent is best?
+There are plenty of repellents and remedies available but which tick repellent is best?

-You have the choice between using a synthetic-man-made or a natural tick repellent.
+You can choose between using a chemical or a natural tick repellent.
 Most are applied topically to your body, but there are also a number of products that are applied to clothing to keep ticks off.

 A common misconception about ticks is, that they live only in forests and far out in nature.
 But in fact, you find ticks everywhere, even in your own garden.
-So you want to start right at home doing something against ticks and tick-transmitted diseases, because ticks not only bite humans, they are a great problem for your pets too.
+So you want to start right at home doing something against ticks and tick-transmitted diseases because ticks not only befall humans, they are a great problem for your pets too.

 Effective tick repellents for pets to reduce the risk of tick infestations

-Dogs and cats are common victims of ticks.
-A pet dog or cat may carry ticks into your house so that pet owners and everyone in the house are at risk of tick-transmitted diseases.
+Dogs and cats are a common target for ticks.
+A pet dog or cat may carry ticks into your house so pet owners and everyone in the house is at risk of tick-transmitted diseases.
 Ticks fall off their host when finished with their blood meal.
 They either wait for their next victim or lay eggs depending on the stage of their life cycle they are in.
-You really don’t want a tick to lay eggs inside your house.
+You don’t want a tick to lay eggs inside your house.

 Tick Bite what to do?